 Capital One Shopping is a website that helps you save by providing discounts and offers for your online and offline shopping.
 You can browse trending and popular products or use the site’s toolbar to search for specific items.

 The platform also has a browser extension that automatically compares prices and highlights offers for products when you are shopping online.
 The extension is available on all major browsers, including Chrome, Firefox, Edge, and Safari.

-This means that whenever you buy something online, you get the lowest price for it.
+This means that whenever you buy something online, you get a good deal for that product.

-How it Works: Whenever you add an item to your cart while you’re shopping, the extension shows you the best offers for that product.
-If you see a deal that’s better than the one you are looking at, you can click on it to either visit the website where it’s available for less, or add the discount code to your purchase.
+How it Works: Whenever you add an item to your cart while you’re shopping, the extension scours the internet to help you find an incredible deal for that product.
+If you see a deal that’s better than the one you are looking at, you can click on it to either visit the website where it’s available for less or add the discount code to your purchase.

 Cost: Capital One Shopping is entirely free.

 Who Should Use It?
-Capital One Shopping is excellent for people who do a lot of their shopping online and always want to get the best price.
+Capital One Shopping is excellent for people who do a lot of their shopping online and always looking to find a good deal.
 When installing the extension, make sure that having access to deals won’t encourage you to spend more than you would without it.
 To learn more, check out our Capital One Shopping Review.

 Ibotta is a cash back app that pays you for both online and offline shopping.
 While you won’t save any money in the short term, when you cash out, you’ll get a lump sum you can put towards your financial goals.